 -

-We Can Never Study Merely One Thing: Reflections on Systems Thinking and IR (Nuno P. Monteiro, 2012)
+Monteiro 2012_We Can Never Study Merely One Thing: Reflections on Systems Thinking and IR

 The macro and micro levels of this system correspond, respectively, to the discipline as a whole and individual scholars within it.